AY2324S2-CS2113-F15-4/tp/docs/UserGuide.md

 ## Features

-### Adding a book: `help`
+### Viewing all commands: `help`
-View all the commands available in BookBuddy and instructions on their formatting.
+View all the commands available in BookBuddy and instructions on their usage.

 Format: `help`